FroggMaster/VPNCheck/README.md

 # VPNCheck

 VPNCheck is designed to initiate an OpenVPN connection and maintain that connection.
+Well I would love to rely on the built-in OpenVPN method to maintain a connection I've found it to be unreliable.

 ## Installation